locustio/locust/docs/running-distributed.rst

 To do this, you start one instance of Locust with the ``--master`` flag and one or more using the ``--worker`` flag.
 The master instance runs Locust's web interface, and tells the workers when to spawn/stop Users.
 The worker instances run your Users and send statistics back to the master.
 The master instance doesn't run any Users itself.

 To simplify startup, you can use the ``--processes`` flag.
 It will launch a master process and the specified number of worker processes.
-It can also be used in combination with ``--worker``, then it will only launch workers. ``--processes`` relies on `fork() <https://linux.die.net/man/3/fork>`_ so it doesn't work on Windows.
+It can also be used in combination with ``--worker``, then it will only launch workers.
+This feature relies on `fork() <https://linux.die.net/man/3/fork>`_ so it doesn't work on Windows.

 .. note::
     Because Python cannot fully utilize more than one core per process (see `GIL <https://realpython.com/python-gil/>`_), you need to run one worker instance per processor core in order to have access to all your computing power.